walmartlabs/thorax/README.md

 Triggered on a `CollectionView` or the view calling the `collection` helper every time the `emptyView` or `emptyTemplate` is rendered in the `CollectionView`.

+### restore *restore(element)*

+Triggered when the view is being restored to the current element.
+Listeners should be aware that it's possible for a rerender to occur while the restore event has triggered and should be able to handle this case gracefully.

+### restore:collection *restore:collection(collectionView, el)*

+Triggered on a `CollectionView` or a view calling the `collection` helper when the collection is restored.

+### restore:item *restore:item(collectionView, el)*

+Triggered on a `CollectionView` or a view calling the `collection` helper upon restoring an individual item element in the collection.

+### restore:empty *restore:empty(collectionView, el)*

+Triggered on a `CollectionView` or a view calling the `collection` helper when a restore operation includes an empty view or template.

+### restore:fail *restore:fail(info)*

+Triggered when a particular view can not be restored. `info` may be a free form object but generally it will have a `type` field, outlined below, and a `view` field listing the view instance that failed.

+Types:

+- `previously-rendered`: View has been rendered already
+- `remaining`: View has children that were not restored and must do a partial rerender
+- `not-restorable`: View was explicitly marked as not restorable
+- `serialize`: Unable to marshal one or more of the parameters passed to the helper
+- `collection-remove`: Item removed due to not being found in client-side collection
+- `collection-missing`: Item rendered due to not existing in server-side collection
+- `collection-depthed-query`: Attempted to use an inline collection item or empty template with `../` references.

 ## HTML Attributes

 Thorax and its view helpers generate a number of custom HTML attributes that may be useful in debugging or generating CSS selectors to be used as arguments to `$` or to create CSS.
 The `*-cid` attributes are generally used only internally.
 See `$.model`, `$.collection` and `$.view` to get a reference to objects directly from the DOM.
 The `*-name` attributes will only be present if the given objects have a `name` property.</p>